Disable YouTube Shorts in 7 ways:

 - Repeat this process for any other Shorts videos that you do not want to see in your feed.

-Option 3: How to Downgrade the YouTube app to Have an Older Version on Desktop
+3. Downgrading the YouTube app to Have an Older Version on Desktop

 - Uninstall the current version of the YouTube app from your device.
+You can remove it from your home screen or device’s settings by finding the applications tab.

 - Download an older version of the YouTube app from a trusted source.